 You should include an internship on your resume when the internship is relevant to the job you are applying for.
 This is especially the case when you are a student or recent graduate with limited work experience.
 Internships provide you with critical experience in an industry, so be sure to include them to show your skills and abilities.

 You should also include internships when you are making a career change.
 While you might have many years of work experience, these jobs might not relate to your new career.
 Highlight any internships that have prepared you for a job in your new industry.

 When to Leave Out Internships

 You can begin to remove internships from your resume when you’ve developed enough work experience in your field.
 After about five or so years (or two or three jobs) in your industry, you can focus primarily on this work history rather than on your past internship experience.

 For example, if you had an internship at Google or Facebook, or another important internship in your industry, keep it on your resume.

 Where to Put Internships

-Work Experience Section: Because internships provide important work experience, you should include your internships in the “Work Experience” or “Work History” section of your resume, along with other jobs you have held.
+Work Experience Section: Because internships provide important work experience, you can include your internships in the “Work Experience” or “Work History” section of your resume, along with other jobs you have held.

 Internships Section: If you have held multiple internships, you can include a separate “Internships” section on your resume.
 Put this section towards the top of your resume.
 Put your “Internships” section above your “Work History” section if your internships are particularly relevant to the job you are applying for.

 Whatever you do, don’t put your internships at the bottom of your resume or in the “Education” section.
 Internships are real-world experiences, and should be given as much weight as a job.